-In collaboration with Skydive EHF, Icelandic Parachute Association (IPA) & Discover True North Travel Services we welcome you to come explore Iceland with us, so mark your calendars July 7th - 14th, 2023.
+In collaboration with Skydive EHF, Icelandic Parachute Association (IPA) & Discover True North Travel Services and GoBeepBeep we welcome you to come explore Iceland with us, so mark your calendars July 7th - 14th, 2023.

 We want to bring you around Iceland and see all it’s beauty and majesty and skydive into some places that have never been jumped before.
 Waterfalls, volcanic craters, icebergs and glaciers are just some of the sky-sights for your enjoyment, some that have never been touched by skydivers before.
 But what makes us unique and will set this event apart from others is that not only do we want you to see the skies of Iceland, we want you to experience all that Iceland and Icelandic traditions have to offer you on land and water as well.

 We are offering an event that interweaves skydiving & sightseeing.
 A truly immersive experience in Iceland.

 Excited to be back in Iceland for 2023!